 Arts, Education and Law Research

 Our Arts, Education and Law researchers undertake outstanding scholarship and ground-breaking research that makes major contributions to society.
 Their work supports social change and development across the world.
 Professor Paul Taçon is leading a national campaign to save Australia's rock art, which has been dated back to 39,000 years ago.

 The AEL group has Australia's best teachers

-Our teachers have won more Australian Government awards, citations, fellowships and grants than any other university, including two Arts, Education and Law staff being named Australian University Teacher of the Year.
+Griffith has received more Australian Awards for University Teaching than any other university, including three Arts, Education and Law staff being named Australian University Teacher of the Year.